aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/math_fixed64.md

 ## Function `log2_plus_64`

-Because log2 is negative for values < 1 we instead return log2(x) + 64 which
-is positive for all values of x.
+Because log2 is negative for values &lt; 1 we instead return log2(x) &#43; 64 which<br/> is positive for all values of x.

 <pre><code>public fun log2_plus_64(x: fixed_point64::FixedPoint64): fixed_point64::FixedPoint64<br/></code></pre>